 \section{Introduction}

 Achieving agreement in a distributed setting is fundamental to blockchain systems.
 Modern blockchains often comprise thousands of nodes attempting to reach consensus \cite{Ethernodes2025, SolanaValidators2025, CardanoStakePools2025, AvalancheValidators2025}.
-Given the widely accepted resilience model where $t \approx n/3$ validators can be Byzantine, and considering the classical Dolev-Reischuk lower bound of $\Omega(n^2)$ messages for agreement \cite{PODC:DolRei82}, such systems must exchange millions of messages.
-This communication overhead results in high latency and limited scalability.
+Under the widely accepted resilience model in which up to $t \approx n/3$ validators may be Byzantine, and in light of the classical Dolev--Reischuk lower bound of $\Omega(t^2)$ messages for agreement \cite{PODC:DolRei82}, such systems must exchange millions of messages.
+This communication burden translates into high latency and limited scalability.

-This work addresses this challenge through two key contributions:
+This work tackles the problem through two key contributions.

-We bypass the Dolev-Reischuk lower bound by introducing the first partial-synchrony algorithm for Byzantine Agreement that requires only $\mathcal{O}(n + t \cdot f)$ messages.
-This approach is significantly faster compared to the $\mathcal{O}(n^2)$ suggested by \cite{PODC:DolRei82}, since often in practice the actual number of misbehaving nodes is small.
-Our algorithm achieves asymptotically optimal communication complexity, as well as optimal resilience.
+First, we design \emph{adaptive}\footnote{Not to be confused with algorithms tolerating an adaptive adversary.} algorithms, i.e., algorithms whose performance improves as the actual number of faults in a given execution, $f$, decreases (while $t$ naturally stays fixed).
+In particular, we present the first synchronous and partially synchronous Byzantine Agreement algorithms that simultaneously achieve adaptive communication $\mathcal{O}(nf)$ and adaptive latency $\mathcal{O}(f)$,\footnote{We note that, when we write $\mathcal{O}(nf)$ or $\mathcal{O}(f)$ we do not imply that with $f = 0$ our algorithm results in $0$ communication and $0$ rounds.
+Not to overload notation with $(f+1)$-s everywhere, we will assume that $f$ is at least $1$ in all the complexities.} while maintaining optimal resilience.
+This is significantly lighter than the worst-case $\Omega(t^2) = \Omega(n^2)$ communication suggested by \cite{PODC:DolRei82}, and is especially relevant in practice, where the number of misbehaving nodes is almost always negligibly small.